 Finally, if the case goes to trial, a savvy attorney could question witnesses on the stand and work to present evidence that could help to create reasonable doubt in the minds of jurors.
 Each of these strategies could help to reduce the potential penalty for a conviction or even result in a total acquittal.

-Reach Out to a Chandler Robbery Attorney Today
+Reach Out to a Gilbert Robbery Attorney Today

 To prove robbery in a criminal court, prosecutors must demonstrate that you took property from another person by the use or threat of force.
 Fighting back against these charges can involve disputing whether you were the alleged assailant, arguing that the taking never occurred, or fighting back against the idea that you used a weapon in the event.